-- An admission GPA of at least 3.00. - A GPA of 3.60 or higher on all graded university courses taken after admission to the Faculty of Education. - A candidate meeting the above criteria and judged to be an excellent prospect for teaching as determined by the Undergraduate Student Program Committee based on the evaluation of the practica and PS III internship.
+- An admission GPA of at least 3.00. - A GPA of 3.60 or higher on all graded university courses taken after admission to the Faculty of Education. - A candidate meeting the above criteria and judged to be an excellent prospect for teaching as determined by Student Program Services based on the evaluation of the practica and PS III internship.